 Eating Right for Your Teeth and Baby

 - Avoid sugary snacks.
 Sweet cravings are common during pregnancy.
 However, keep in mind that the more frequently you snack, the greater the chance of developing tooth decay.
-Additionally, some studies have shown that the bacteria responsible for tooth decay are passed from the mother to the child.
-So be careful of what you eat.

 - Eat a healthy, balanced diet.
-Your baby's first teeth begin to develop about three months into pregnancy.
+Your baby's first teeth begin to develop about 3 months into pregnancy.
 Healthy diets containing dairy products, cheese, and yogurt are a good source of these essential minerals and are good for baby's developing teeth, gums, and bones.

 After You've Had Your Baby